jashook/dockerfiles/windows/vs2017-build-tools/README.md

 ## Setup

-The desktop will need quite a bit of storage in order to correctly run.
 Follow the below steps to set up the daemon correctly.
 - Right click the windows docker icon and click settings.
 - Click advanced settings.
 - Add: